Searchbreed

 See Spot & Tango

-What a Chihuahua actually costs year one
+What to budget for a Chihuahua in year one.

 Food (year one)